shreyash-Pandey-Katni/Chrome-Firefox-git-install-action/README.md

+# Github Action: Install Chrome, Firefox and Git on OS

-## Install Chrome, Firefox, and Git on ubuntu or Windows
+This is a Github Action that installs Chrome, Firefox and Git on the OS.
+This action works on both Linux and Windows systems.

-#### This is a script to install Chrome, Firefox, and Git on ubuntu or Windows.
-It can be used to install these programs on any version of ubuntu or Windows.
-You can also use this script to install only one of these programs.
-This script is written in bash and can be used in any bash script.

-You can use it using following snippet
+### Inputs

+This action has the following inputs:
+* `chrome`: A boolean input that indicates whether Chrome should be installed or not.
+Default value is false.
+* `firefox`: A boolean input that indicates whether Firefox should be installed or not.
+Default value is false.
+* `git`: A boolean input that indicates whether Git should be installed or not.
+Default value is false.
+* `isWindows`: A boolean input that indicates whether the OS is Windows or not.
+Default value is true if the runner's OS is Windows, otherwise false.
+It is not required to set this input as it detects OS automatically.

+### Outputs

+This action does not have any outputs.

+### Example Usage

 ```
+name: Example Workflow

+on: [push]

+jobs:
+  build:
+    runs-on: ubuntu-latest
+    steps:
+    - name: Install Chrome, Firefox and Git on OS
-    - uses: shreyash-Pandey-Katni/Chrome-Firefox-git-install-action@v1
+      uses: username/repo-name@v1
       with:
-            chrome: {true or false}
+        chrome: true
-            firefox: {false or true}
+        firefox: true
-            git: {true or false}
+        git: true
-            isWindows: {true or false}
 ```

+### License

+This action is licensed under the [MIT License](LICENSE).